Karmabunny/sprout3/documentation/v43-upgrade.md

 ### Media Tags

 We introduced the `Media::tag()` helper to simplify writing HTML links for resources.
-Carelessly, we made the shorthand format more confusing then it needed to me.
+Carelessly, we made the shorthand format more confusing then it needed to be.

 If anyone was silly enough to find and use this helper, a migration looks like this: